Last Modified: Oct 28th, 2024

-This article explains how to manage who on an Enterprise Azure AD connection is allowed to access an application and who is not.
+This article explains how to manage who is allowed to access an application on an Enterprise Azure AD connection.

-For example, if there is a customer with 1000 users in their Microsoft AD - but cannot invite them all, is it possible to manage who from the AD will have permission to access the app and who does not?
+For example, if a customer has 1000 users in their Microsoft AD but cannot invite them all, is it possible to manage who from the AD will have permission to access the app and who does not?

 Solution